wallarm/product-documentation/docs/latest/installation/nginx/dynamic-module-from-distr.md

 These instructions describe the steps to install Wallarm filtering node as a dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.

+!!! info "All-in-one installation"
+    Starting from Wallarm node 4.6, it is recommended to use [all-in-one installation](all-in-one.md) which automates all the activities listed in the steps below and makes node deployment much easier.

 NGINX Open Source can be obtained from nginx.org or the default repositories of Debian/CentOS depending on your requirements, NGINX version preferences, and repository management policies.
 Wallarm provides packages for both [nginx.org](dynamic-module.md) and distribution‑provided versions.
 This guide focuses on NGINX from Debian/CentOS repositories.

+## Requirements

 --8<-- "../include/waf/installation/linux-packages/requirements-nginx-distro.md"